MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 > The pre-migration report and migration tools only address stock Mukurtu content and features.
 For example, if you have created a new content type, or added a new field, it will not be reflected in this report.
 Please contact [support@mukurtu.org](mailto:support@mukurtu.org) with any questions.

-There are six categories included in the pre-migration report:
+There are six categories included in the pre-migration report.
+A more detailed description of the changes for each is provided in the relevant section below.

 1) Content (nodes) with no assigned protocols
 2) Media assets (atoms) with no assigned protocols